 - I know how precious health is.

 - I know how critical the right help is.

-- Most importantly, I know that it is possible to be beyond hope, but still get better.
-If you’re beyond hope now, please reread that.
+- Most importantly, I know that it is possible to be past the point of hope – but still get better.
+If you’re past the point of hope now, please reread that.

 If any of that resonated with you, let’s get going on your journey back 🙂

 Best place to start is this quiz to see how well your adrenal glands are working right now.
 They control your resilience.
 If you don’t have much, it’s your top priority.